Datavault-UK/automate-dv-docs/docs/best_practices.md

 Until a future release solves this limitation, we suggest that if the raw staging layer has a mix of load dates, create a view on it and filter by the load date column to ensure only a single load date value is present.

-For the next load you then can re-create the view with a different load date and run dbt again, or alternatively manage a 'water-level' table which tracks the last load date for each source, and is incremented each load cycle.
+For the next load you then re-create the view with a different load date and run dbt again, or alternatively manage a 'water-level' table which tracks the last load date for each source, and is incremented each load cycle.
 Join to the table to soft-select the next load date.

-#### Staging

 The staging layer must include all columns which are required in the raw vault.